7 Important Macro Trends (2023-2026)

 However, 2022 brought a major international conflict that disrupted virtually every aspect of the business.

 Therefore, in today’s business environment, it is of the utmost importance for companies to be aware of what is happening worldwide.

 With this in mind, we present seven seismic-level macro trends that have the potential to massively shape the current business climate.

 1. The Year Of Interest Rate Hikes

-These are some of the most aggressive Fed moves in recent times.
-In fact, these hikes are even more aggressive than those during the recession of 2007-2009, when it took the Fed 2.5 years to raise rates at the same pace.
+These recent hikes are some of the most aggressive Fed moves in years.
+In fact, these increases are even more aggressive than those during the recession of 2007-2009, when it took the Fed 2.5 years to raise rates at the same pace.

 So what has prompted the Fed to take on such an aggressive policy?